-Usually, the detection of change is done by monitoring either variations in the distribution of the incoming data, or variations in the prediction's performance of the system.
+Usually, the detection of change is done by monitoring either the variations in the distribution of the incoming data, or the variations in the prediction's performance of the system.
 In both cases, it is necessary to set an alarm threshold and to decide upon an adequate duration of observation in order to trigger justified alarms only.
 This requires some knowledge of the dynamic of the environment.

 Likewise, adaptation to changes meets a dilemma regarding the adequate length of the subsequence of the data stream that must be trusted for providing relevant information about the current target concept.
-The earliest techniques used sliding windows over the data stream [WK96].
-The length of the window can be set beforehand, but more sophisticated approaches rely on some dynamic control of this length depending on the stability of the prediction performance.
+The earliest techniques used sliding widows over the data stream [19].
+The length of the window can be set beforehand, but more sophisticated approaches rely on some dynamic control of this length depending of the stability of the prediction performance.
 A second strategy uses a weighting scheme over past instances which is deemed to reflect the relevance of the data to the current context.
-Both these techniques, windowing and weighting, imply some a priori choices about threshold, decay factors and so on [Kli04].
+Both these techniques, windowing and weighting, imply some a priori choices about threshold, decay factors and so on [12].
 A third strategy tries to avoid these choices by relying instead on an ensemble-based learning technique, akin to bagging or boosting.
-The idea is to let a committee of base learners incrementally learn over the stream of data, and to replace the worst ones at certain times [Sta03b].
+The idea is to let a committee of base learners incrementally learn over the stream of data, and to replace the worst ones at certain times [16].
 Thus, the hope is that the committee automatically eliminates the no longer relevant base learners while keeping and improving the most promising ones.
 In addition, for each incoming instance, the prediction to be made can result from a combined vote from the base learners, hopefully leading to more accurate answers, as in classical ensemble learning methods.

 The committee based strategy still entails some choices regarding the base learners, the size of the ensemble or committee, the deletion mechanism, the introduction and initialization of new learners in the ensemble, and the decision voting process.
-Recent years have seen several proposals among these lines showing promising results on a variety of online learning tasks [BGdCÁF+06, TPCP08, BHP+09].
+Recent years have seen several proposals among these lines showing promising results on a variety of online learning tasks [1, 18, 4].
 A limit of these algorithms, however, is that they passively wait for the changes to occur and then try to follow them as best as possible rather than proactively predict what is likely to happen.

 Very few works have confronted the anticipation of concept changes.
-Among them, the PreDet [BSK08] algorithm uses decision trees as classifiers and anticipates future trees by predicting for each decision node the evaluation measure of each attribute, this value being used to determine which attribute will split the node.
+Among them, the PreDet [5] algorithm uses decision trees as classifiers and anticipates future trees by predicting for each decision node the evaluation measure of each attribute, this value being used to determine which attribute will split the node.
 In the case of a leaf node, it predicts its class label distribution.
 Future changes are predicted using a linear regression model trained on a fixed size history.
-Another prediction system, RePro [YWZ06], stores the observed concepts in a Markov chain.
-RePro assumes that the same concepts repeat over time.
-When a change is detected, the Markov chain is used to predict the most likely concept to come.
+Another prediction system, RePro [21], stores the observed concepts in a Markov chain.
+In order to compute the transition matrices, RePro assumes that concepts repeat over time.
+Thus, when a change is detected, the Markov chain is used to predict the most likely concept to come.

 The method we present below aims at benefiting from the knowledge of the past to predict future concept changes.
-Contrary to other systems, it can be used with any base learner that produced parameterized hypotheses (e.g. neural networks) and is not limited to decision trees.
-Furthermore, it does not necessitate that evolution changes repeat over time to make anticipation, unlike Markov chains.
+However, contrary to other systems, it can be used with any base learner that produced parameterized hypotheses (e.g. neural networks) and is not limited to decision trees.
+Furthermore, unlike Markov chains, it does not necessitate that target concepts repeat over time in order to make anticipation.